lmas/thesis/thesis.typ

 By increasing the use of smart sensors a manufacturer can better supervise the operation of their equipment and, for example, better predict equipment failure.

-// - Need for fast data processing
-// search: large amounts of sensor data in industry
-// REFS:
-// Big Data Challenges and Opportunities in the Hype of Industry 4.0

 As _Khan et al._ notes @khan, sensors and programmable logic controllers (PLCs) are becoming the largest group of devices that generates the most data.
 And as the industries scales up their sensor networks there's an increasing need to be able to faster process the larger amounts of data, in order to provide real-time analysis.

-// - introduce matrix profile

 This bachelor thesis will explore the use of anomaly detection on time series data, performed on hardware-limited devices closer to the Edge.